 |Database||Customer relationship management, retention, loyalty|

-With the rise of big data and our increasing ability to track and model behavior, many companies are tempted to forgo traditional, survey-based segmentation because big data often feels more tangible.
-However, it’s the motivations behind the behavior that brands need to understand in order to truly serve their customers and prospects better.
+With the rise of A.I., many companies are tempted to forgo traditional, survey-based segmentation because big data often feels more tangible.
+However, brands need to understand the motivations behind consumer behavior in order to truly serve their customers and prospects better.
 Survey-based segmentation still reins most powerful when it comes to identifying the most valuable target segments, especially when combined with geo-demographic and/or big data.

 Ultimately, this market segmentation was key in influencing everything from the final product design, to the unique guest experience, to on-property graphics and signage, to marketing and advertising, and so much more.
 Our client was also able to score their own database, via look-alike modeling, to optimize their email marketing and outreach.

 The result?
-This new hotel brand has experienced record growth for this hotelier and is currently the fastest growing brand in the industry.
+This hotel brand experienced record growth for this hotelier and became the fastest growing brand in the industry.

 Segmentation can be an incredibly powerful tool in your company’s arsenal, as long as it’s built on precise research designed to be both actionable and usable to those throughout the organization.
 The right segmentation serves as a fundamental tool that can drive business growth on many levels, creating powerfully focused brands in the process.